aleph2c/miros/docs/_sources/reading_diagrams.rst.txt

     :align: center

-In English, the above diagram would say, "If I receive an event with a signal name SIGNAL_NAME while I am in source_state, run the guard, if it returns True, run the action() function within the context of the source state, then add the EVT_A event to my fifo queue so that it can be run during my next RTC process, then transition to the target_state, but, if my guard code returns False, do not transition, but let the SIGNAL_NAME, propagate outward."
+In English, the above diagram would say, "If I receive an event with a signal name SIGNAL_NAME while I am in source_state, run the guard, if it returns True, run the action() function within the context of the source state, then add the EVT_A event to my fifo queue so that it can be run during my next RTC process, then transition to the target_state, but, if my guard code returns False, do not transition, but let the SIGNAL_NAME event propagate outward."

 The above diagram written as `code
 <https://github.com/aleph2c/miros/blob/master/examples/guard_example.py>`_,